Top 5 Cybersecurity Threats for SME in 2025: A Comprehensive Guide to Protecting Your Business

 3. AI-Powered Cyber Attacks

 Artificial Intelligence has become a double-edged sword in cybersecurity.
 While it offers powerful defensive capabilities, cybercriminals are increasingly leveraging AI to enhance their attack methodologies.
-This represents one of the most concerning cyber threats for small businesses in 2025.
+This represents one of the most concerning cyber threats for small businesses.

 AI-powered attacks are characterised by their ability to learn, adapt, and scale at unprecedented levels.
 Machine learning algorithms can analyse vast amounts of data to identify vulnerabilities, craft personalised phishing messages and even automate the entire attack process.
 These systems can operate 24/7, continuously probing defences and adjusting tactics based on responses.